our world: educators for Indigenous students

 Our World: Educators for Indigenous Students is supported in part by:

 Our World: Educators for Indigenous Students is a track offered through AEF's "Our World" initiative that provides training and resources for educators who serve Indigenous students and inspires Indigenous youth to pursue teaching as a profession.

 Educators for Indigenous Students offers both digital and in-person opportunities.
 The digital platform,"Indigenous Educators Unite," is an idea conceived by 2020 Arizona Teacher of the Year, Lynette Stant (Diné), a 3rd-grade teacher at Salt River Elementary School on the Salt River Pima-Maricopa Indian Community.
-A veteran Indigenous educator of almost 20 years and a member of the Navajo Nation, Stant decided in the midst of the coronavirus pandemic to reach out to Indigenous educators via Zoom to talk about issues with reaching students amidst the digital divide.
-Two other educators responded to her invitation; the University of Arizona’s Amanda Cheromiah from the Pueblo of Laguna in New Mexico, and Felisia Tagaban (Diné/Tlingit/Filipino), graduate student at the University of Arizona.
+A veteran Indigenous educator of almost 20 years and a member of the Navajo Nation, Stant decided in the midst of the coronavirus pandemic to reach out to Indigenous educators via Zoom to talk about issues with supporting students amidst the digital divide.
+Two other educators responded, both from the University of Arizona: Amanda Cheromiah from the Pueblo of Laguna in New Mexico and Felisia Tagaban (Diné/Tlingit/Filipino).
 Together, they launched an ongoing webinar series called "Indigenous Educators Unite" that brings Indigenous educators together around current issues, challenges, and best practices.